-As the Head of Curriculum, I’m in charge of designing the topics and developing the materials
+As the Head of Curriculum, I’m in charge of designing the topics and developing the materials for one particular church community, which consists of a group of elementary students aged 7-13 with zero knowledge about the digital world.
+I’ve arranged the curriculum to present general topics before exploring specific ones to make sure the students can understand correlated topics easier after learning the basics first.
+In addition, I verify that simple vocabularies are used so that the young learners can comprehend the materials.

-we teach the children each week.
-I designed the curriculum to present the topics from general first to then specific ones.
-I designed it in this way so they can understand correlated topics easier after learning the basics first.
-In addition, I made sure that the vocabulary we used is simple enough for kids to understand.
-At first, we started with lectures about Digital Safety & Etiquette in order to help them understand how to protect themselves on the Internet, and it soon became clear that they weren’t absorbing any of the material due to being bored.
-Understanding the presence of digital footprints and creating secure passwords were important in order to make sure they don’t spread hate or get scammed online, so it was concerning.
-To keep sessions interesting and engaging, I maximized the interactiveness of each topic through the use of games, questions, and presentations.
-Hence, we were able to teach them effectively about data types, variables, input/output, and many more in Python.
+We first started with lectures about Digital Safety & Etiquette to educate students on how to protect themselves on the Internet, and two of the most important lessons were how to create secure passwords and understand their presence in digital footprints.
+But, it soon became clear that they weren’t absorbing any of the material due to boredom.
+I was deeply concerned as I did not want them to mindlessly spread hate or get scammed online.
+Thus, to keep sessions interesting and engaging, I used games, questions, and presentations.
+This approach worked wonderfully!
+As a result, we were able to teach them data types, variables, input/output, and many more in Python.

-Week by week, I’m glad to see the improvements in the kids’ coding ability and logic, even though they struggled at first.
-From not being able to program a single line of code, they can now declare variables, modify their value, and output them all without my help.
-Not only one community, but I also hope I can spread digital literacy to many more in the future.
+Week by week, I’m glad to see the improvements in the kids’ coding ability and logic.
+From being unable to program a single line of code, they can now declare variables, modify their value, and output them all without my help.
+Starting with one community, I hope I can spread digital literacy to many more in the future.

 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?
+348 words

 Learning back-end programming was a significant challenge in high school.
 To pass my Computer Science class, we needed to create a working web application.
 I decided to create an order management system for AHAS Partshop, a spare parts shop.
-It needed complete full-stack development.
+To do so, I needed to complete full-stack development.
 The front-end programming was quite easy.
 However, to get the application to function, it needed back-end programming which I lacked experience in.

-When I encountered problems in creating algorithms with looping, conditionals, or a mix of both, I learned to always separate the code into sections in case of syntax misinputs, which was usually the problem.
-Over time, I assumed back-end programming just needed logic and everything was smooth-sailing until I needed to integrate sorting and searching into the application.
-I tried different sorts of algorithms but everything failed.
-There were five times when my code didn’t work after spending hours working on it, leaving me so discouraged to the point where I considered abandoning the application and giving up.
-I researched further about its mechanism and the process of checking each value led me to diagnose that the problem was in mixing up the order of the looping.
-Seeing how each instance of failure helped me become a better programmer, I pushed through burning with motivation.
-Now, I can create back-end programming in Python or Java which is really beneficial in completing my web application development.
+When I encountered problems in creating algorithms with looping, conditionals, or a mix of both, I learned to always separate the code into sections to avoid syntax misinputs, which was usually the problem.
+Over time, I assumed back-end programming just needed logic and everything was smooth-sailing until I had to integrate sorting and searching into the application.
+I tried different sorts of algorithms, but everything failed.
+There were five times when my code didn’t work after spending hours working on it, leaving me so discouraged that I considered abandoning the application and giving up.

+However, I knew that this was not how I wanted it to end.
+After researching its mechanism and the process of checking each value, I was able to diagnose the problem: I had mixed up the order of the looping.
+Seeing how each instance of failure helped me become a better programmer, I left no stone unturned.
+Now, I can create back-end programming in Python or Java, which is really beneficial in completing my web application development.